exakat/exakat/docs/Reports.rst

 Stats is a JSON report format.

-Stats depends on the following 1 themes : Stats.
+Stats depends on the following theme : Stats.

 Text
 ----